 Once you are logged in you will be presented with a screen similar to this.
 Should you have existing servers with us they would be listed here.
 Press the green button to continue.

 This screen will show you all the available Storm products we offer.
 For now, we are going to focus on a Linux Storm VPS.

 When you click the Storm VPS option you will be shown a drop-down menu to choose an operating system.
 As mentioned, we will be choosing Linux.
 Once you choose your option, click on the orange Configure New Device button at the bottom.

-On the configure your device screen you are presented with a somewhat lengthy list of options.
+On the “configure your device“ screen you are presented with a somewhat lengthy list of options.
 We are going to focus on one section at a time.
 The first one allows you to select the plan you want.
-These plans are pre-set and come with the hardware specifications that are listed.
-At the top of this section you are able to change the location of your server.
-It will default to US Central – Zone B, which is our Lansing, Michigan datacenter in our newest zone.
+These plans are preset and come with the hardware specifications that are listed.
+At the top of this section, you can change the location of your server.
+It will default to US Central – Zone B, which is our Lansing, Michigan data center in our newest zone.
 You can safely ignore this section unless you have specific needs for other zones/regions.

 Next, pick your hostname and password.
 Your hostname is more or less a name for your server.
 The format is normally host.example.com.
 It is highly recommended that you use a fully qualified and registered domain name when doing this.

 When setting up your server’s password, it must be secure.
 Your best bet is to use a password that is at least 8 characters long, has a number, special character and, a capital letter.

 Once you have named your server and set a strong password, choose how many IP addresses you would like on the server.
 You get a single IP by default, which is enough for most setups.
 Should you have the need for more, each additional IP costs $5 per month.